Biomarkers are a hotly debated topic at the moment within the cancer immunotherapy field.

 The challenging question for anyone at the moment is if your Parent, Spouse or Best Friend were PD-L1 negative, would you still want them to receive a PD-1/PD-L1 checkpoint inhibitor (presuming it was indicated for the disease) and have a chance of a response, even if their PD-L1 negativity would suggest only a slim chance of responding?

 AT SITC 2015 we spoke with an industry expert who offered insights into a leading company’s biomarker strategy and what the future may look like in 5-7 years time.

-Subscribers can sign-in or you can sign-up in the box below to learn more…
+Subscribers can sign-in to learn more…

 It’s that time of the month where the BSB readers get their chance to put us on the hot spot!

 Here, we take a look at reader questions that have been submitted and argue the toss – is there evidence preclinically or clinically that is useful or instructive?

 We can’t promise to answer every question, sometimes there simply isn’t any data to help either way.